 What to Do:

-1. Sprinkle pork with salt and peppers.
+1. Sprinkle pork with salt and pepper.
 Heat a large skillet over medium-high heat.
 Coat pan with cooking spray.
 Add pork to pan; cook 2 1/2 minutes on each side or until browned.
 Remove pork from pan; keep warm.

 2. Add shallots and garlic to pan; sauté 30 seconds.
 Add peaches and broth to pan; sauté 2 minutes.
 Add sugar and thyme to pan; cook 1 minute.
 Add bourbon and butter to pan; cook 4 1/2 minutes or until butter melts and sauce is slightly thickened.
 Discard thyme sprigs.
 Serve with pork.